andersosthus/andersosthus.github.io/_posts/2016-10-07-service-fabric-packager.markdown

 * Move include/exclude to the config (they are hardcoded now)
 * Refactor and clean up some of the internals
 * Remove the dummy manifests that are created and use the manifest we plan to deploy as the input for hashing
+* Add an example config file since that's missing right now...

-Quick note about the include/exclude.
+Quick note about the include/exclude:

 Includes are for taking an external file and copying it in during the packaging process.
 We use it to copy in a config file with some secrets that we need to bootstrap our config service.

 The excludes are used for excluding items from the hashing process.
 We use it to exclude resource files, since the compilation of those isn't deterministic, and thus without excluding them, every time we build the solution it would look like something has changed because of those files.
 The downside to this is that if we _only_ change the resource files, the packager won't pick it up and thus won't do any packaging.

 Next time, I plan on talking about creating custom VSTS tasks :)